Unkkis/Yolo_demo/README.md

 ```
 pip install youtube_dl==2020.12.2
 ```

-## Usage
-Clone/unzip this repository to your computer and install things above.
-Run main.py and enjoy.

-If you want to use your other YOLO models or if you have video files that you want to use, copy them to the root folder of the project.
-Program does a search for .pt files (yolo models) and video files on startup and presents them on the list.

 ## Packaging
 If you want to package this app to executable I've also added  main.spec -file and YOLO default.yaml -file.